Introduction

 Agglutination describes the clumping together of red blood cells (RBCs) on a peripheral blood smear.
 Unlike rouleaux formation, where RBCs stack in a specific pattern, agglutination appears as irregular, dense clusters of clumped cells.
 This abnormal clumping RBC morphology indicates the presence of antibodies or other molecules coating the RBC surface, causing them to stick together.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Irregular Clumps: Agglutination manifests as irregular-shaped aggregates of RBCs, often appearing denser and more haphazardly arranged compared to rouleaux formation.
+- Irregular Clumps: Agglutination manifests as irregular-shaped aggregates of RBCs, often appearing denser and more haphazardly arranged compared to rouleaux formation.

-• Variable Size and Distribution: The size of the agglutinates can vary significantly, ranging from small clumps to large aggregates involving numerous RBCs.
+- Variable Size and Distribution: The size of the agglutinates can vary significantly, ranging from small clumps to large aggregates involving numerous RBCs.
 The distribution of these clumps is also uneven, leaving clear areas devoid of cells in between.

-• Loss of Individual Cell Details: Due to the dense clumping, it can be difficult to discern individual RBC morphology (shape) or color on a smear with agglutination.
+- Loss of Individual Cell Details: Due to the dense clumping, it can be difficult to discern individual RBC morphology (shape) or color on a smear with agglutination.

 Causes of Red Blood Cell Agglutination